 The ‘flying boats' needed a deep harbour for take off and landing, and the Shannon Estuary proved to be the perfect spot.
 Charles Lindbergh, who planned the commercial routes for Pan American (Pan Am), chose Shannon to be the permanent west European airport.
 But until the permanent airport could be built, a temporary airport was put in place at Foynes, near the mouth of the Shannon Estuary in County Limerick.

-Now, it's likely the kids won't be as fascinated by this history as you are.
-My daughters gave it a fair shot, interested for a few minutes, but not nearly long enough for me to read the clippings and imagine what flying mus have been like so very long ago.
+Now, it's likely young children won't be as fascinated by this history as you are.
+My daughters (ages 9 & 7 during our visit) gave it a fair shot, interested for a few minutes, but not nearly long enough for me to read the clippings and imagine what flying must have been like so very long ago.

 Flight Simulators at the Flying Boat Museum

 Hands on exhibits are the way to keep kids interested, and the flight simulators at the Foynes Flying Boat Museum will keep kids entertained for quite a while.

 Whether sitting ‘in the cockpit' of the B314, or trying out the ‘Myths of Flight' simulators, my girls were fascinated with the act of flying planes.
 And, not surprisingly, they were much better at it than I.

 Sadly, no Boeing 314 Flying Boats survive, the majority having been destroyed or scrapped.